siddharth-maharana/siddharth-maharana.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my research website.
 I am an astronomer at the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune, India.
 I work in observational astrophysics, primarily in building optical astronomical instrumentation, with a focus on polarimetry and spectroscopy.
-I co-lead the **Optical-UV-NIR Instrumentation Lab** at IUCAA along with my former PhD supervisor [Prof. A. N. Ramaprakash](https://www.iucaa.in/en/faculty-research/anr).
+I co-lead the activities at the **Optical-UV-NIR Instrumentation Lab** in IUCAA, along with my former PhD supervisor [Prof. A. N. Ramaprakash](https://www.iucaa.in/en/faculty-research/anr).

 If you are a student or researcher interested in collaborating with me, please reach out to me directly via email: sidh345@gmail.com